JamesAltemus/Fully_Finance/README.md

 # Fully_Finance
-By James Altemus
-###Contains various functions and classes to assist with visualization and analytics of trading data in python
+### Contains various functions and classes to assist with visualization and analytics of trading data in python

 Begin by loading the _base.py file.
 This file contains 3 functions:
 * csv_loader: loads from a CSV.
 It can convert periods (i.e. from days to months) using either a US trading calendar or a UK trading calendar.